PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 collector, alias resolver, and CF/NHWC classification helpers are co-located in the same owner.
 The collector records static shapes, consumers, buffer channel counts, Conv block arity, module edges, and propagated alias layout evidence.
+It also records complete rank-four registered-buffer shapes during that same source scan.
+The orchestrator reuses this map for constant-alignment repair and does not compile another buffer regex or rescan every generated source line.
 Preferred channel selection, scored consumer-layout inference, and recursive channel-last spatial-consumer detection query the same context in this owner.
 They remain conservative when source evidence ties or cycles.